Sending a Query Letter

 The body of your email should contain a one-page (250 word) query letter about your manuscript.
 When submitting a query letter, describe your manuscript in a way that will make us want to read it.
 Also tell us why you think a person browsing through a bookstore or clicking though Amazon.com would choose to buy your book.

 Also in your email provide your name, age, current or most recent school/college attended, and mailing address.
-(Your age is an important detail as we exclusively publish authors between the ages of 13 and 22.
+(Your age is an important detail as we focus on publishing authors between the ages of 13 and 22.
 If you do not specify your age in your query, we will assume you fall outside that range.)

 Write QUERY and the title of your manuscript in the subject field of your email.
 Attach the first 10 pages of your manuscript to the email.
 The manuscript sample should be in 12 point Times New Roman and double spaced.
 [Note: if your total manuscript is less than 100 pages in length, query us through our Young Writers Chapbook series.]